Some remarks on the exponential separation and dimension preserving approximation for sets and measures: Main Results

-\begin{note} It is noted that several researchers attempted to generalise the concept of ESC introduced by Hochman \cite{MHOCHMAN,MHOCHMAN1}.
-In a way, B\'ar\'any and Verma \cite{BB2} defined weak ESC for self-similar IFS, ESC for graph-directed self-similar IFS, ESC for common fixed point system.
-Above all that, the most fundamental advantage of the modified ESC is that it is defined not only for self-similar IFS but also extends to more general classes of IFS, including self-affine IFS and self-conformal IFS. \end{note}
+Then, IFS $\{\mathbb{R}^m; h_1,h_2,\ldots, h_N\}$ is said to satisfy the \textbf{modified ESC} if there exists a $\delta>0$ such that $\Delta_n^*>\delta^n,$ for infinitely many $n\in \mathbb{N}.$ Similarly, we can define \textbf{modified strong ESC}.
+It is worth emphasizing that our definition of ESC is natural from a geometric perspective and significantly convenient.
+Computability and applicability of ESC and modified ESC might be seen as one being more algebraic in nature and the other is more geometric in nature.
+It is noted that several researchers \cite{BB2,BB3,AR4} attempt to generalize and weaken the concept of ESC introduced by Hochman \cite{MHOCHMAN,MHOCHMAN1}.
+In a way, B\'ar\'any and M. Verma \cite{BB2} defined weak ESC for self-similar IFS, ESC for graph-directed self-similar IFS, ESC for common fixed point system.
+Above all that, the most fundamental advantage of the modified ESC is that it is defined not only for self-similar IFS but also extends to more general classes of IFS, including self-affine IFS and self-conformal IFS.

 \begin{example} Some basic examples are presented for the reader's convenience.
 Consider the middle third Cantor set $\mathcal{C}$ on $[0,1].$ Then, its IFS is given as $\{[0,1]:h_1(x)=\frac{x}{3}, h_2(x)=\frac{x}{3}+\frac{2}{3}\}.$ Clearly, Since the contraction ratios are the same for both maps in the IFS, only the translation vectors will play a role.
 For $i=11\ldots1\in \{1,2\}^n,$ we get $h_i(x)=\frac{x}{3^n},$ and for $i=22\ldots2\in \{1,2\}^n,$ we have $h_i(x)=\frac{1}{3^n}(x+2)+\frac{2}{3^{n-1}}+\cdots+\frac{2}{3}.$ Choose $i=11\ldots 1$ and $j=11\ldots12\in \{1,2\}^n.$ Then, $h_j(x)=\frac{x}{3^n}+\frac{2}{3^n}$ and It follows that Clearly, $\delta=\frac{1}{3}.$ Further, the closed convex hull of the middle third Cantor set $\mathcal{C}$ is $[0,1].$ Then,